day8/re-frame-10x/docs/HyperlinkedInformation/UnderstandingTiming.md

 Two reasons:

-1. Accurately timing something in the browser is almost a fool's errand.
+1. Accurately timing something in the browser is a fool's errand.
 One moment it takes 1ms and the next it takes 10ms, and you’ll never know why.
 Noisy.

-    So, don't ever base decisions on one set of timings.
+    So, don't ever draw conclusions from one set of timings.
-    Click the "replay" button ([#115](https://github.com/Day8/re-frame-trace/issues/155)) a few times to see if you get stable numbers.
+    Click the "replay" button ([#115](https://github.com/Day8/re-frame-trace/issues/155))
+    a few times to ensure the numbers are stable.

 2. Don't freak out about any apparent slowness.
-Not just yet, anyway.
+Not initially, anyway.

     After all, you're running a dev build, right, not the production build?
 And I'm guessing you're also running a dev build of React?
-And even `re-frame-trace` itself will add its own drag too, what with all that creating and analysing of trace.
+And `re-frame-trace`  will itself also add drag, what with all that creating and analysing of trace.

     So, run the production version of your app first, before deciding you have a performance problem.
 Something what